AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-p-business.md

 **Section 3: Business analysis (30%)**

-* Identify use cases which tie back to business KPIs
+* Identify use cases that tie back to business KPIs
 * Perform data analysis on customer segments in platform
 * Demonstrate an understanding of data flow concepts